antronerds/r2-tutorials/docs/Multiple_Datasets.md

 6. Two tables of genes are generated with the highest significantly expressed genes for group 1 and group 2.
-The average gene-expression is depictedIn the left genelist (group 2) we find in the top 10 , the OTX2 gene which is accociated with medulloblastoma.
+The average gene-expression is depicted in the left genelist (group 2) we find in the top 10 , the OTX2 gene which is accociated with medulloblastoma.